-The disorder is new and debatable enough that psychologists and psychiatrists are nevertheless perplexing out the first-class way to deal with it.
+The disorder is new and debatable enough that psychologists and psychiatrists are nevertheless perplexing the first-class way to deal with it.

 And in case you’re a gaming addict, your display may well be taking on the hours you once would’ve spent sound asleep, too.